Fall 2015 marks the 20th Anniversary Celebration hosted by UW System

 The UW System Outstanding Women of Color in Education Awards honor the contributions women of color have made to the UW System, and in particular, to diversity and women’s studies.
 This year the UW System will host the 20th Anniversary Celebration of this Award.
 The awards and recognition ceremony was initiated in 1994 to acknowledge the ties and shared concerns among administrators, faculty, staff, and students within women’s studies and ethnic studies, and to uphold a continuing commitment to Plan 2008: Educational Quality through Racial and Ethnic Diversity (work that continues through Inclusive Excellence efforts across the UW System).
 The annual awards ceremony confers well-earned acknowledgement by both the UW System and home campus communities.

-Recipients are formally recognized at an awards ceremony and luncheon, held in conjunction with the annual Wisconsin Women’s Studies and UW System LGBTQ Conferences.
+Recipients are formally recognized at an awards ceremony and luncheon, held in conjunction with the P.B.
+Poorman Award.

-The selection process for the Outstanding Women of Color in Education Awards is:
+The selection guidelines for the Outstanding Women of Color in Education Awards:

-The University of Wisconsin System Women’s Studies Consortium and the Office of Inclusivity, Diversity, Equity, and Student Success (IDEASS) jointly support the awards ceremony and attendance at the luncheon for family and guests (2 campus administrators, 2 guests) of the honorees, and offer an invitation to the honorees to attend the annual Wisconsin Women’s Studies and LGBTQ Conferences.
+The University of Wisconsin System Office of Inclusivity, Diversity, Equity, and Student Success (IDEASS) supports the awards ceremony and attendance at the luncheon for a limited number of family and guests (2 campus administrators, 2 guests) of the honorees.
 Campuses are asked to cover the cost of their honoree’s transportation to and from the conference and any necessary lodging.